shanapu/MyJailbreak/README.md

 # Credits:

-## **used code from: ecca, Zipcore, ESK0, Floody.de, franug, bara, headline, ReFlexPoison** and many other I cant remember!
+## **used code from: ecca, Zipcore, ESK0, Floody.de, Franc1sco, bara, headline, ReFlexPoison** and many other I cant remember!
 # THANKS FOR MAKING FREE SOFTWARE!